mtorpey/journey/final.md

 Blue stickers now denote EU members, while yellow stickers denote non-members.

-Stick the following labels to the Rules Sheet, covering all the labels marked with [ENV_IRONCURTAIN]:
+Stick the following labels to the Rules Sheet, covering all the labels marked with [B]:
 > Each country belongs to a faction denoted by its coloured sticker: blue for EU, and yellow for non-EU.

 > There is no border penalty for moving between EU countries.